SEAN: Manga is here, let’s to’t.

 SEAN: They also have the 4th volume of OreImo.
 No spoilers in the comments, bitter fans of the anime.
 (I wonder if OreImo will pull a School Rumble in terms of sales now that the ending is out in Japan?)

 DMP have a BL title coming out called Priceless Honey.
 Seems to be a short story collection from the author of Punch Up!.

-MELINDA: I’m not big on BL anthologies, but I did like Punch Up!…
+MJ: I’m not big on BL anthologies, but I did like Punch Up!…

 SEAN: Kodansha have the 2nd to last Arisa, which I got very, very behind on.
 Luckily, it’s out digitally now, so I can try to catch up!